tywalch/electrodb/README.md

   }
 }
 ```

+Elements of the `unprocessed` array are unlike results received from a query.
+Instead of containing all the attributes of a record, an unprocessed record only includes the facets defined in the Table Index.
+This is in keeping with DynamoDB's practice of returning back only Keys in the case of unprocessed records.
+For convenience, ElectroDB will return these keys as facets but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.

 ### Put Record
 Provide all *required* Attributes as defined in the model to create a new record. **ElectroDB** will enforce any defined validations, defaults, casting, and field aliasing.